-VA disability benefits is a major source of financial help for veterans in New Orleans and nationwide.
+VA disability benefits is a major source of financial help for you and all veterans in New Orleans and nationwide.
 In fact, over 3.5 million veterans receive monthly disability benefits each month, according to the Congressional Budget Office (CBO).

-The first step to getting VA disability benefits is identifying the type of benefits for which you qualify.
-Our va disability attorneys will evaluate your disability and other criteria to match you to the proper disability benefits program.
+The first step to getting veterans disability benefits is identifying the type of benefits for which you qualify.
+Our New Orleans VA disability attorneys will evaluate your disability and other criteria to match you to the proper disability benefits program.
 Three common VA disability programs are:

-Disability Compensation – A tax-free monthly benefit paid to veterans with disabilities that result from a disease or injury incurred or aggravated during active military service or for veterans with post-service disabilities related to injuries or illnesses occurring in service.
-This is the most common type of VA disability benefit and will be the subject of this page.
+A tax-free monthly benefit paid to veterans with disabilities that result from a disease or injury incurred or aggravated during active military service or for veterans with post-service disabilities related to injuries or illnesses occurring in service.
+This is the most common type of veterans disability benefit and will be the subject of this page.

 The VA also maintains additional benefit programs veterans may qualify for, including insurance and housing benefits, such as Adapted Housing grants; Service-Disable Veterans’ Insurance; and Veterans’ Mortgage Life Insurance.